PatelPurav05/flutter-todo-list/README.md

 ## Details

-This project is a simple Flutter to-do list application.
+This project is a simple Flutter to-do list application created using Dart and Android Studio.